 Cheap Parking At Citi Field – The Southfield Lot

-If you’re looking for cheap parking at Citi Field, and you can get there early enough, try the Southfield commuter lot.
+If you’re looking for cheap parking at Citi Field, try the Southfield commuter lot.
+If you’re there early enough, it’s a steal.

 In 2001 I went on a baseball road trip, and one of the stops was Comerica Park in Detroit.
 I didn’t want to park in the satellite lots for $5, being in Detroit and whatnot, so I parked in the venue lot for a teeth-grinding $20.
 I was right there at the gate, but still.